cloudflare/cloudflare-docs/content/byoip/concepts/irr-entries/best-practices.md

 # Best practices for IRR entries

-An IRR (Internet Routing Registry) record is what notifies ISPs (internet service providers) how you are allowing your resources to be used.
-It is necessary to keep your IRR entries up to date so that it is public information that Cloudflare has permission to advertise your prefix or prefixes.
+An Internet Routing Registry (IRR) record is what notifies internet service providers (ISPs) of how you are allowing your resources to be used.
+It is necessary to keep your IRR entries up to date so that it is public information that Cloudflare has permission to advertise your prefix or prefixes and to ensure that your traffic can be properly routed on the internet.

-ARIN, a registry also known as the American Registry for Internet Numbers, maintains an IRR that allows registrants of AS numbers and IP addresses to publish that information so that ISPs can make appropriate routing decisions.
+The American Registry for Internet Numbers (ARIN) maintains an IRR that allows registrants of AS numbers and IP addresses to publish that information so that ISPs can make appropriate routing decisions.
 This helps ensure ISPs will recognize your routes as legitimate and enables them to ignore unauthorized routes published by someone else.

-You will need to set up an IRR entry so that Cloudflare has permission to advertise your prefix or prefixes and ensure that your traffic can be properly routed on the internet.

 ## Configure an IRR entry